 If you commit to setting aside a sensible amount that you can afford to invest every month and make regular contributions, small amounts can soon add up and you can increase your contributions later, perhaps as your income grows.

 Investing in a multi-asset portfolio of equities and bonds, at an appropriate risk level, via a tax-efficient stocks and shares ISA, Lifetime ISA or pension can be a relatively simple way of starting the investing habit.

 A wealth manager such as Nutmeg can ensure your portfolio remains diversified (to spread investment risk and improve your chances of benefiting from potential investment returns) and rebalance your portfolio to ensure it remains in line with your preferred level of risk over the long-term.

 Although a central facet of long-term investing, compounding is not the only concept that's important to understand when planning your financial future.
 Other articles in our Investor Essentials series cover topics such as diversification, volatility, and tax wrappers.

 If you require more help in reaching your financial goals, consider booking a free call to speak to one of our experts who could help you make the most of your money.

 As with all investing, your capital is at risk.
-The value of your Nutmeg portfolio can go down as well as up and you may get back less than you invest.
-Past performance and forecasts are not reliable indicators of future performance.
-Tax treatment depends on your individual circumstances and may change in the future.
+The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
+Past performance is not a reliable indicator of future performance.